History of Formula One regulations: 1950s

 Maximum engine displacement set to 1500 cc for engines with a compressor (supercharger or turbocharger), or 4500 cc for naturally aspirated engines.
 No weight limit.
-For 1952, crash helmets are made compulsory, but these helmets are made with dubious materials and resemble medium-sized dinner bowls.: Note that in 1952 and 1953, the World Drivers' Championship was run to Formula Two regulations (maximum capacity of 750 cc for engines with a compressor or 2000 cc for naturally aspirated engines), but the Formula One regulations remained unchanged, and numerous non-championship Formula One races were held during this period.
+For 1952, crash helmets are made compulsory, but these helmets are made with dubious materials and resemble medium-sized dinner bowls.
+Note that in 1952 and 1953, the World Drivers' Championship was run to Formula Two regulations (maximum capacity of 750 cc for supercharged engines or 2000 cc for naturally aspirated engines), but the Formula One regulations remained unchanged, and numerous non-championship Formula One races were held during this period.